timoffex/skyrim-alchemy/README.md

 ## Overview

-There are two primary files: `app/Main.hs` and `src/AlchemyData.hs`.
+There are three primary files:

+* `app/Main.hs` has command parsing, and save/load code (and also `main`)
+* `app/Command.hs` defines the available commands
-The latter defines a data structure for keeping track of alchemical knowledge, and the former defines a command-line interface for interacting with this data structure.
+* `src/AlchemyData.hs` defines a data structure for keeping track of alchemical knowledge

 Usually 400+ line files offend my sensibilities, but I learned that trying to come up with a file organization structure before writing